 Question 1: What are the legal requirements for employers to offer health insurance?

 Employers in the United States are not legally required to offer health insurance to their employees.
-However, under the Affordable Care Act (ACA), applicable large employers with 50 or more full-time equivalent employees may face penalties if they do not offer affordable health insurance that meets certain minimum standards.
+However, under the Affordable Care Act (ACA), large employers with 50 or more full-time equivalent employees may face penalties if they do not offer affordable health insurance that meets specific minimum standards.

 The ACA also requires that employers with 50 or more employees provide a written notice to their employees informing them of their options for purchasing health insurance through the Health Insurance Marketplace.
 Small businesses with fewer than 50 employees are not subject to these requirements, but they may still choose to offer health insurance as a benefit to attract and retain employees.